fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Try as he might to convince them of the foolishness of idolatry and of the goodness of Allah's laws, they ignored him.
 He warned them that if they kept on with their foolishness, Allah's punishment would soon follow.
 Instead of fearing Allah, they told Jonah that they were not afraid of his threats.
 "Let it happen," they told him.
 Jonah was disheartened.
 "In that case I will leave you to your misery!"
 So saying, he left Nineveh, fearing that Allah's anger would soon follow.

-    And (remember) Dhan-Nun (Jonah), when he went off in anger, and imagined that We shall not punish him (i.e., the calamities which had befallen him)!
+    "And (remember) Dhan-Nun (Jonah), when he went off in anger, and imagined that We shall not punish him (i.e., the calamities which had befallen him)!"
     Surah 21:87

 ### People of Yunus repent